NBS5000/regexTutorial/gist-template.md

 ## Summary

-The function of the regex I'll be going through is this:
+The regex I'll be going through is this:

 > ^[^\s@]+@[^\s@]+\.[^\s@]+$

 No, my child didn't decide to play *work* on my laptop.
 It actually makes sense, and it checks the formatting of emails.
-I know it works, because I copied and pasted it into one of my projects and it works.
+I know it works, because I copied it from Google and pasted it into one of my projects and it works.

-It isn't the finest example of regex, nor does it guarantee that an email address is valid, just that its basic structure meets the super basic string pattern we've stipulated.
+It isn't the finest example of regex, nor does it guarantee that an email address is valid, just that its basic structure meets the super basic string pattern I've stipulated.

 Breaking it down, the first part: ^[^\s@]